 MOD RCC/14A1/6#10903

-3 b) These Regulations recognize in Article 9 the right of Members to allow special arrangements.
+3 b) These Regulations recognize the right of Member States to allow special arrangements as provided in Article 9.

 Reasons: Amendment designed to specify that the Regulations recognize the right to allow special arrangements, while Article 9 further covers the procedure and conditions for concluding such arrangements.